 39. Metallic Ginger Sew-In Weaves

 Pay attention to everything that’s happening to your scalp while wearing the weave.
 If it itches, take it out!
-Weaves are preserved in formaldehyde, and you may be allergic to it.
+Weaves are preserved in formaldehyde, and you may be allergic to them.
 If this is the case, you cannot wear weaves any longer.

 40. Lilac Sew-In Weave Hairstyle

 In addition, if your scalp gets itchy, go to your stylist to gently take the weave out, and then see a dermatologist and check if your reaction was linked to the formaldehyde.
 You might also have an allergic reaction to synthetic hair.

 Before having the sew-in put in, make sure you wash your hair properly and you moisturize it.
 Use hair oil or Argan-oil- or olive-oil-based cream.
 Conditioning your locks is the key to the procedure being a truly successful one.